 At Least 12 New Unique Legendary Dragons

 We’re cooking up content for your 5e game!
-You’ll not only have brand new Legendary Dragons and their lore to throw at your players, but some new monsters, too!
+You’ll not only find completely unique Legendary Dragons to throw at your players, but some new monsters, too!

 - New Dragon Types